linas/learn-experiments-en/run-12/README.md

 19.1239452333717\n")'.
 ```

-Conclude: batch summation mised something, and when added by hand,
+Conclude: batch summation missed something, and when added by hand,
 I failed to recompute both left and right.
 Clearly there is a bug,
 and it might be a significant bug, and I am going to pretend it is not
 there cause I don't have the time to deal with it right now.